vote-plan/vote-plan/DEVELOPMENT.md

 Run `npm run local-server` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+If you are using a JetBrains IntelliJ IDE (e.g. WebStorm or PyCharm):

+1. Start the Angular CLI Server in `Run` mode.
+Wait until the application has been compiled and the development server is ready.
+2. Start the Angular Application in `Debug` mode.

+Also have a look at the [in-depth instructions](https://www.jetbrains.com/help/idea/angular.html#angular_running_and_debugging).

 ## Build